Discovery Bank: History

 In June 2023, Discovery Bank launched a new finance product for residential solar and backup power services, in partnership with local power system hardware distributor Rubicon.
 The goal was to offer Discovery Bank clients solar solutions with competitive finance options.
 At launch, the offering would be available to select clients, expanding over time.
 The service would include an online energy needs calculator, a dedicated solar budget facility, and Rubicon Energy Advisors to assist with the power system's selection process.

 In December 2024, Discovery stated that over 80% of its home loans came from clients moving those loans from an existing provider, with just 20% of them being new home loans.

 In March 2025, it was reported that Discovery had invested R15 billion in building its banking infrastructure.
 At the time, the bank had reached 1 million customers, and had begun making a profit (ahead of its target date).

-Discovery Limited's June 2025 Annual Financial Statements recorded total customer deposits at Discovery Bank of R23.3 billion, constituting an increase of 26% year-over-year.
+Discovery Limited's June 2025 Annual Financial Statements recorded total customer deposits at Discovery Bank of R23,3 billion, constituting an increase of 26% year-over-year.

-In September 2025, Discovery Bank stated its intention to double its 1.2 million strong customer base, and increase its profits to R3 billion by 2029.
-The company stated that it was gaining around 1,000 customers per day.
+In September 2025, Discovery Bank stated its intention to double its 1.2 million strong customer base and increase its profits to R3 billion by 2029.
+The company stated that it was gaining around 1 000 customers per day.
 The company further stated its goal of launching an AI tool to integrate into its banking services.
 Its total number of banking clients had increased by 32%, and total number of accounts by 35% (to 2.61 million) year-over-year.

-Also in September 2025, it was reported that Discovery's home loans portfolio was worth over R2.2 billion.
+Also in September 2025, it was reported that Discovery's home loans portfolio was worth over R2,2 billion.

+In June 2026, Discovery Bank posted its first profit.
+The bank generated R370 million in normalized profit from operations, representing a 644% increase year-over-year.
+The company's revenue increased by 31% to R3.1 billion, and its retail deposits increased 17% to R27.2 billion.
+That same month, Discovery Bank had a total of 1.57 million customers.
+The company revealed that it planned to use AI to expand its service during stage two of its development, and said that AI already managed the majority of the bank's customer service functions.